-You can view these documents on Council's information kiosk computers at the Mullumbimby head office.
+You can view these documents on Council's information kiosk computers at the Mullumbimby head office or try your local library.

 What happens if I think the engagement requirements have not been met by an applicant for a community significant development project?